mozilla/addons.mozilla.org-mod/README.md

 # addons.mozilla.org-mod
-An attempt to easily refresh AMO.
+An attempt to refresh the looks of AMO.

 Install via [userstyles.org](https://userstyles.org/styles/121071/addons-mozilla-org-new-mozillla-look)